dianacpg/FoodyMealPlanner_TechLabs/README.md

 ## NOTE:

-This is a new version where I uptaded the MealPlanner section following my personal Full Stack DelissBeer Project -> [DelissBeer App](https://github.com/dianacpg/deliss_beer)
+This is a new version where I uptaded the mealplanner generator code following my personal Full Stack DelissBeer Project -> [DelissBeer App](https://github.com/dianacpg/deliss_beer)

 ## FoodyMealPlanner